Can a simple, inexpensive test save your health?

 But our modern lives mean we only get a fraction of the direct sunlight exposure we need in order to maintain optimal vitamin D levels.

-You couldn’t make it up, and the bad news is that vitamin D deficiency caused by not getting enough sunlight actually contributes to an increased risk of cancer (3).
+And unfortunately, a vitamin D deficiency caused by not getting enough sunlight actually contributes to an increased risk of cancer (3).

 Back to the real story...